logzio/logz-docs/_source/logzio_collections/_log-sources/gsuite.md

 * Go to **Main menu** > **Security** > **API controls**.
 * In the Domain-wide delegation pane, select **Manage Domain Wide Delegation**.
 * Click **Add new**, and fill in the details:
-    * **Client ID** - Enter the Client ID obtained in the first step, when creating the service account.
-It is also found in the JSON key file.
+    * **Client ID** - Enter the service account's Client ID - you can find it in the service account's details under "Unique ID" or in the "client_id" filed of the credentials file that was auto-downloaded when you created a new key for your service account.
     * **OAuth Scopes** - Enter [https://www.googleapis.com/auth/admin.reports.audit.readonly](https://www.googleapis.com/auth/admin.reports.audit.readonly)
     * Click **Authorize** to confirm your changes.